-Boards of trustees should ensure that policies and procedures for the appraisal of RTLB:
+Boards should ensure that policies and procedures for the appraisal of RTLB are:

-- are appropriate to individual RTLB, the cluster and the cluster’s schools;
+- appropriate to individual RTLB and the cluster

-- are developed in a consultative manner with RTLB;
+- developed in a consultative manner with RTLB

-- have a professional development orientation; are timely and helpful to individual RTLB;
+- built on a professional development orientation that is timely and helpful to individual RTLB

-- give consideration to matters of confidentiality, including the provisions of the Privacy Act and the Official Information Act.
+- adhering to matters of confidentiality, including the provisions of the Privacy Act and the Official Information Act.

-- include a record of the issues raised and the decisions reached
+Include a record of the issues raised, the decisions reached, and self-appraisal.

 - identify resources needed to support agreed goals